anon-blue/anon.blue/README.txt

                                                                   12345612345645
 6456444444444444444444444444444444444444444444444444444444444444444444

-                              KIIIIIIIIIIIPSANG (CHAN CHAN CHAN CHAN) YOU DONT H AVE TO PUT ON THE RED SHIT
+                                          KIIIIIIIIIIIPSANG (CHAN CHAN CHAN CHAN ) YOU DONT HAVE TO PUT ON THE RED SHIT